MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 52: 27.11.19
+* Continued learning about Firebase (74%).
+Learned that Firebase does'nt support arrays, so we have to work with objects instead.

 ## Day 51: 26.11.19
 * Continued learning about Firebase (74%).
 It's super fun.
 I've been looking forward to learning about connecting to a database.
 It's simple enough at this point.
 Seems like a perfect match for React and Redux.